urbantrout/docs/en/templating/querying-elements/craft-entries.md

 Only fetch entries at a certain level within a Structure section.

-### `localeEnabled`
+### `enabledForSite`

-Set to `false` to fetch entries which aren’t actually enabled for the current site locale.
+Set to `false` to fetch entries which aren’t actually enabled for the current site.
 (By default they won’t show up.)

 ### `descendantOf`

 Only fetch entries that are a descendant of a given entry within a Structure section.
-Accepts an [EntryModel]({entry:templating/entrymodel}) object.
+Accepts an EntryModel object.

 ### `descendantDist`